min2ha/ukwa-site/content/target/45792/index.en.md

   "subject": "Brexit"
 }

-# The Labour plotters are right: it‘s definitely Jeremy Corbyn who needs to ‘learn lessons’ from the last few months

 A satirical article about the response of the anti Corbyn supporters to the Labour Leadership result in September 2016.